 Our computer science and computer engineering faculty members are well recognized for contributions to their fields.
-Faculty members hold well over 60 important and influential professional positions, including editorial positions for scientific journals and general chairs of technical conferences.
+Over 90% of our faculty serve on conference organizing committees, editorial boards, and in professional societies.
 Their research in computer science and computer engineering is well known throughout both the international academic community and global industry.
 More than 10 faculty members have been presented with PYI/NYI/CAREER awards by the National Science Foundation in recognition of their potential as young stars in science and engineering.

 Students, faculty, and staff in CSE are continuing to work together to build an even stronger department.
 Of particular relevance to our department is the support of diversity.
 To benefit from academics, students must live in an open, accepting, and compassionate community that encourages the exploration of ideas.
 We are a department that prides itself as a home for high quality education and research, and, as always, a home for our students, former students, and friends.

-The mission of the Department of Computer Science and Engineering is to develop the human and intellectual resources needed to meet the future technological challenges in the field of computing.
+The mission of the Department of Computer Science is to develop the human and intellectual resources needed to meet the future technological challenges in the field of computing.
 This includes developing computer scientists and computer engineers for positions of leadership in industry, government, and academia.
-It also means performing basic, applied and multi-disciplinary research as well as coordinating and cooperating with other parts of the System to enhance the effectiveness of educational resources.
-Likewise, the Department of Computer Science and Engineering provides the intellectual leadership and technology in the computing field required by the university, the state, and the nation.